 After obtaining his MBA in international business and finance, Christophe worked as a leading executive for US and European multinationals in the automotive, rail, aeronautical, space, and defense domains.

 Jane says Christophe had access to the most sophisticated top-secret technological and geopolitical information in the world.
 "The ease with which he navigated between languages and cultures contributed to his success in business negotiation," she says proudly.
+A few years before Christophe passed away, he had the chance to speak with the U of R about his outstanding world-level career.

 "I have had the incredible luck to put into practice almost all of what I have studied, working on some of the critical infrastructure projects that our governments - or we, as consumers - now rely upon.
 This has ranged from ballistic missile defense at NATO, to winning major air traffic management projects and space-based, global navigation satellite solutions at the European Union.
 My work has also included the negotiation of public-private partnerships in the rail domain and the setting-up and oversight of defense or aerospace joint ventures in Germany, Italy, Spain, the UK, the US, Russia, and China."